johnpark144/Facebook_clone_project--Django/README.md

 - Sub Tools : Html, CSS(Bootstrap), JS(Jquery), Python(Beautifulsoup)
 - Explantion :
 This is Facebook clone page that I built by refering to orginal Facebook site.
-- word I want to leave about this project : since It is first time project that I made, There would be some lack, but my work is getting improved after this project, I deployed this project late but I didn't fix any code, pleast understand for discomfort
+- Word I want to leave about this project : since It is first time project that I made, There would be some lack, but my work is getting improved after this project, I deployed this project late but I didn't fix any code, pleast understand for discomfort